 It’s always better to save a tooth rather than extracting it.
 Unless you replace your tooth with a dental implant, an extraction can have a detrimental effect on your oral health.
 The bone that once supported your extracted tooth will begin to break down through a process called resorption.
 Over time, this can cause surrounding teeth to shift and become loose; it also weakens your bite.

 Are CEREC crowns better?

-CEREC crowns are a better option for most patients, which is why we offer than at our practice.
-They are affordable, strong, aesthetic, accurate, and fast.
+CEREC crowns are a better option for most patients, which is why we offer them at our practice.
+They are affordable, strong, esthetic, accurate, and fast.
 Because they eliminate the need for a temporary restoration, a CEREC crown is better for your oral health.

 Are CEREC crowns covered by insurance?

 Although every dental insurance plan is different and you will need to verify your coverage with your insurer, most insurance providers offer coverage for CEREC crowns.
 We can help you understand your benefits and out-of-pocket expenses.

 Call us today at 772.286.1606 to schedule a dental crown appointment.